 There was a time when Egypt is split into two: Lower Egypt and Upper Egypt.
 Lower Egypt was located in the fertile Nile Delta, where food and resources are abundant; Upper Egypt (Hierakonpolis), on the other hand, had a powerful army due to the lack of resources.
 It was Pharaoh Scorpion I and Narmer who united the country.

 While evidence of this period is lacking, Menes established the 1st Kingdom and built the capital Memphis (20 km south of Giza in Cairo).
-It was until the late Old Kingdom period that giant rock statue was made.
+It was until the late Old Kingdom period that a giant rock statue was made.
 Djoser and priest Imhotep built the Saqqara Step Pyramids in the 3rd Kingdom, and Snefru built the Bent Pyramid in Dahshur.

-Later, Khufu, Khafra, and Menkaura created three giant Pyramids in Giza – which are the only wonders that left in the world until today.
+Later, Khufu, Khafra, and Menkaura created three giant Pyramids in Giza – which are the only wonders left in the world until today.

 First, Second Intermediate Period and Middle Kingdom (CA 2100 – 1650 BC)